archmangler/ragnarok/README.md

 Load test activity:

-- Upon restart, producer pods consume thye generated data files from "/datastore/" and submit to the "messages" kafka topic.
+- Upon restart, producer pods consume thy generated data files from "/datastore/" and submit to the "messages" kafka topic.
 - Consumer pods read JSON messages from the "messages" topic and submit them as HTTP JSON requests via REST to the target ("load sink")

 Producers, consumers and management nodes are implemented as containerised golang services in kubernetes pods.